DaniloButtu/Esercitazione_1_IO/README.md

 # Input/Output

-This folder contains two C++ exercises about input/output operations.
+This folder contains the solution of exercise2 (Esercitazione_1_IO) by Danilo Buttu